Great White: Mainstream success (1987–1992)

 In 1990, the band featured in the heavy metal video series Hard 'N' Heavy containing music, concert footage and interviews.
-The video included Slash and Duff from Guns N' Roses appearing with the band at a Children of the Night Benefit concert in L.A., the performance helping to raise money for housing abused homeless children.
+The video included Slash and Duff McKagan from Guns N' Roses appearing with the band at a Children of the Night Benefit concert in L.A., the performance helping to raise money for housing abused homeless children.
 Both bands shared the same manager, Alan Niven, at the time.

 The band continued into the next decade performing the song "House of Broken Love" at the American Music Awards in January 1990.
 In March, Great White embarked on their first tour of Japan.
 They returned to the United States for the Memorial Day weekend festival dubbed The World Series of Rock, which featured Whitesnake, Skid Row, Bad English, and Hericane Alice.
 Great White recorded two more albums for Capitol Records, Hooked, which was certified gold, and Psycho City.
 In support of Hooked, Great White did a tour as opener for the German metal band Scorpions and traveled to Europe and Japan.
 During this tour Mark Kendall was hospitalized for a hiatal hernia for 3 weeks and then returned.
 Guitarist Al Pitrelli was asked to fill in for Mark during his absence.
 Psycho City was followed by a US tour with Kiss.